-• There are compulsory participation requirements that must be met in order to be qualified to do the exam.
+- There are compulsory participation requirements that must be met in order to be qualified to do the exam.
 These requirements are described on EASV Moodle.
-Failure to meet these requirements without a valid reason (e.g. illness, maternity leave or exceptional circumstances) is considered to

-- The written project, on which the examination and appraisal are based, is to: - Meet all formal requirements, cf. below, and - o Be submitted on time, cf. examination schedule available on EASV Moodle.
+Failure to meet these requirements without a valid reason (e.g. illness, maternity leave or exceptional circumstances) is considered to indicate a lack of academic activity and can lead to suspension of any state education grant.
+Decisions on the consequences of lack of participation are made by the student counsellor in consultation with the head of department after meeting with the student in question, and will be based on an individual assessment. - The written project, on which the examination and appraisal are based, is to: - o Meet all formal requirements, cf. below, and - o Be submitted on time, cf. examination schedule available on EASV Moodle.